KonstantinSKY/ibench/Front-end/README.md

 # !
 Any combinations as You wish
 ```

-## Assigning an element or elements to a variable
+## Assigning an element or elements to a variables
 The ways of assigning elements to variables in Selen and Selenium are different

 Selenium Example: